 6 | Experience the calmness of Shwedagon Pagoda at night

 Shwedagon Pagoda is a real treat at any time of the day but there’s something special about the quiet calm of visiting after dark.
 The pagoda is the most sacred Buddhist Pagoda in Myanmar as it is believed to contain the relics of four previous Buddhas and, at night it’s filled mostly with worshipers.
 The golden beauty of the Pagoda is breathtaking after darkness falls and it one of the unmissable things to do in Yangon.

 Where to stay in Yangon

 - The Novotel Yangon Max and the Loft Hotel are both excellent mid range options in great locations.

-- Luxury: luxury options include the Belmond Governor’s Residence and the colonial favourite, The Strand, where we enjoyed afternoon cocktails.
+- Luxury options include the Belmond Governor’s Residence and the colonial favourite, The Strand, where we enjoyed afternoon cocktails.

 7 | Cruise the Irrawaddy River from Bagan to Mandalay

 Cruising along the Irrawaddy River, Myanmar’s longest river, brings the promise of a glimpse into life both on its waters and along its banks.
 Passing rural villages and local fishermen while watching Myanmar daily life unfold along the banks of the river is an authentic and peaceful experience.

 8 | Step back in time at the Shwenandaw Kyaung Monastery, Mandalay